Sølve Skagen

 Sølve Skagen (born 17 February 1945) is a Norwegian film director.
-He was born in Eid, Sogn og Fjordane, and is brother of writer Kaj Skagen.
+He was born in Eid Municipality in Sogn og Fjordane county.
+He is related to Kaj Skagen.
 Among his films are Hard asfalt from 1986 and Brun bitter from 1988.
-Hard asfalt was Norway's submission for the 59th Academy Award for Best Foreign Language Film and was entered into the 15th Moscow International Film Festival.
+Hard asfalt was Norway's submission for the 59th Academy Award for Best Foreign Language Film, and it was later entered into the 15th Moscow International Film Festival.